 - " Operational risk: Bank11 is an unrated entity acting as both originator and servicer in the transaction.
 There are mitigants in place.
-(See "Securitisation structure description Detailed description of the structure") - " Revolving structure: The structure includes a two-year revolving period, where new assets will be purchased.
-Subject to certain eligibility and concentration limits, this feature creates more uncertainty and volatility in the pool performance and was considered in our analysis.
-There are also triggers in place to stop the purchase of new receivables if performance deteriorates.
-(See "Asset description Revolving period and replenishment criteria") - " High LTVs: The pool has a relatively high original loan-to-value (LTV) ratio of 88.2%.
-There are 85.4% of loans above 70% LTV and 71.4% of the loans above 80%.
-(See "Asset description Asset as of the cut-off date") - " Clean-up call option: The originator can exercise its clean-up call when the aggregate principal balance is less than 10% of the initial aggregate principal balance as of the initial cut-off date.
+(See "Securitisation structure description Detailed description of the structure") - " High LTVs: The pool has a relatively high original loan-to-value (LTV) ratio of 88.2%.
+86.7% of loans have an LTV above 70.0% and 73.3% of the loans have an LTV above 80.0%.
+(See "Asset description Asset as of the cut-off date") - " Clean-up call option: The originator can exercise its clean-up call option when the aggregate principal balance is less than 10% of the initial aggregate principal balance as of the cut-off date.
 Performing receivables will be repurchased at par, whereas both delinquent and defaulted receivables will be repurchased at a price estimated by an independent appraiser.
-Additional losses to the portfolio may occur in case delinquent loans are repurchased below the outstanding balance.
-(See "Securitisation structure analysis Additional structural analysis Repurchase of non-performing assets") - " European High Court ruling on German auto loans: On 9 September, the Court of Justice of the European Union issued a ruling that will facilitate cancellations by German borrowers of their auto loans.
-In light of potential indemnity payments for usage and wear and tear of the car, we expect cancellation rates to be low.
-Auto loan borrowers will consider potential indemnity payments and other factors such as their ability to refinance more cheaply or to retroactively claim back additional payments made during the course of the financing.
-Contract cancellations in the securitized portfolio will trigger a repurchase obligation for the seller to cover possible losses, but will expose the securitisation to higher counterparty risk toward the seller.
-The current credit strength of the seller is therefore a partial mitigant to this risk.
+Additional portfolio losses may occur if delinquent loans are repurchased below the outstanding balance.
+(See "Securitisation structure analysis Additional structural analysis Repurchase of non-performing assets")